G381N/G381N/README.md

 <br>When I’m not in front of a screen, you’ll probably find me out riding through Karnataka or Kerala, chasing sunsets on two wheels, or lifting heavy at the gym just to stay sane.
 I believe in making things that feel real, useful, and a little fun — whether that’s in code or on the road.
 <br>Let’s build something cool.
 Or break it, learn from it, and build it better.

-**“Whatever you do, work at it with all your heart, as though you were working for the Lord and not for people.” — Colossians 3:23 (TEV)**
+**“Whatever you do, work at it with all your heart, as though you were working for the Lord and not for people.” — Colossians 3:23**